basarat/eze/README.md

 ```

 * `npm run docs` builds the demos out to the specified folder.
 HTML + JavaScript.
 You can push the output `docs` folder to github, s3 or surge.sh or anywhere else you want  🌹.
-* `npm run docs:live` will build out the demos, serve the output folder, and reload any connected browsers whenever the demo changes 🌹.
+* `npm run docs:live` will build out the demos, serve the output folder (on port `4000` or whatever is available in ascending order), and reload any connected browsers whenever the demo changes 🌹.

 # Documentation